 A shorter-term version of other pet insurance policies, maximum benefit insurance works a little differently, by providing a maximum amount of money paid to cover each accident or illness that occurs.
 Once the cost of care and veterinary support exceeds that amount, no more is paid out by the insurance company to help care for your pet.

-Depending on your circumstances and requirements, any of the above policies and pet insurance methods might be suitable for your family.
-The great thing about pet insurance is how customisable it can be to your needs, especially when you compare pet insurance to find the best deal for you.
+Depending on your circumstances and requirements any of the above policies and pet insurance methods might be suitable for your family.
+The great thing about pet insurance is how tailored it can be to your needs, so compare pet insurance to find the best deal for you.